Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ## 4. Features

-This section provides an overview of the features on the BMS  website, and where relevant, the way in which theses feature(s) address the users’ stories, mentioned in prior sections.
+This section provides an overview of the features on the BMS website, and where relevant, the way in which theses feature(s) address the users’ stories and goals (which has been mentioned in prior sections).

 ### **Site-wide features**

 1. Logo

-    - The logo is static on the enter-site landing page and has been included to establish the name of the site.The logo in the top right of BMS’ header allows the user to return back to the homepage.
+    - The logo is static on the enter-site landing page and has been included to establish the name of the site.
+The logo in the top right of BMS’ header allows the user to return back to the homepage.

 2. Social Media links (Footer)